Japanese language: History

 At first, the Japanese wrote in Classical Chinese, with Japanese names represented by characters used for their meanings and not their sounds.
 Later, during the 7th century AD, the Chinese-sounding phoneme principle was used to write pure Japanese poetry and prose, but some Japanese words were still written with characters for their meaning and not the original Chinese sound.
 This was the beginning of Japanese as a written language in its own right.
 By this time, the Japanese language was already very distinct from the Ryukyuan languages.

 An example of this mixed style is the Kojiki, which was written in AD 712.
 Japanese writers then started to use Chinese characters to write Japanese in a style known as man'yōgana, a syllabic script which used Chinese characters for their sounds in order to transcribe the words of Japanese speech mora by mora.

 Over time, a writing system evolved.
 Chinese characters (kanji) were used to write either words borrowed from Chinese, or Japanese words with the same or similar meanings.
 Chinese characters were also used to write grammatical elements; these were simplified, and eventually became two moraic scripts: hiragana and katakana which were developed based on Man'yōgana.
 Some scholars claim that Manyogana originated from Baekje, but this hypothesis is denied by mainstream Japanese scholars.

-Hiragana and katakana were first simplified from kanji, and hiragana, emerging somewhere around the 9th century, was mainly used by women.
-Hiragana was seen as an informal language, whereas katakana and kanji were considered more formal and were typically used by men and in official settings.
+Hiragana and katakana were first simplified from kanji.
+Hiragana, emerging somewhere around the 9th century, was mainly used by women.
+It was seen as an informal language, whereas katakana and kanji were considered more formal and were typically used by men and in official settings.
 However, because of hiragana's accessibility, more and more people began using it.
 Eventually, by the 10th century, hiragana was used by everyone.